 |Security||Protecting applications and data from threats.|

-Reference the following video about how to architect successful workloads on Azure with the Well-Architected Framework:
+To learn about how to architect successful workloads on Azure by using the Well-Architected Framework, watch this video:

-The following diagram gives a high-level overview of the Azure Well-Architected Framework:
+The following diagram is a high-level overview of the Azure Well-Architected Framework:

 - Azure Well-Architected Review

 To assess your workload using the tenets found in the Microsoft Azure Well-Architected Framework, see the Microsoft Azure Well-Architected Review.